How To Edit Your WordPress User Profile

 - About Yourself

-Let’s review each of these sections …
+Let’s go through each of these subsections.

 Your Profile Sections

 Please refer to the above screenshot as you work through the sections below.

 As previously mentioned, you can access your profile by clicking on the “Howdy, User Name” section, located on the top right-hand side of the screen and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the main navigation menu.

 You can ignore this section unless you specifically want to customize aspects of your WordPress site administration area that are only visible to you (no one else), such as disabling the visual editor when writing, changing the admin area’s color scheme, or enabling keyboard shortcuts for comment moderation.

 Visual Editor

 Tick the “Disable the visual editor when writing” checkbox to disable the visual editor and use the plain HTML editor instead.

 Tip: If you experience any issues trying to insert code into your posts or pages (e.g. HTML), try disabling the visual editor by ticking the checkbox in this section.